denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 <img src="../assets/image/ec2-lsblk-2.png" width="500">

 As shown in the picture above, the filesystem has been created successfully, and the device now has an assigned `UUID`. <br/>
-Note: It is recommended to copy the device's `UUID` and store it in a safe place, as you will need it in a later step.
+It is recommended to copy the device's `UUID` and store it in a safe place, as you will need it in a later step.

+<div style="page-break-after: always;"></div>

 #### 2.4.5.
 Mount Volume to directory
 Once you have successfully formatted the volume and created a filesystem, you can mount the volume to a directory using the following command: